-Students who wish to withdraw from a course after registration need to complete a Program Modification Form, which must be approved by the appropriate department chair or academic advisor.
+Students who wish to withdraw from a course after registration need to complete a Program Modification Form, which must be approved by the appropriate Department Chair or Academic Advisor.
 The approved Program Modification Form must be submitted to the Registration Office before the student is officially removed from a class.
 Program Modification Forms are available online at www.pgu.edu and in the Registration Office.
-Students dropping a class or classes after the third (3rd) week of the course will receive a grade of "W" for all courses from which they withdrew.
+Students dropping a class or classes after the third (3rd) week of the semester will receive a grade of "W" for all courses from which they withdrew.
+Student's will be responsible for the payment of any courses dropped after the third week of the semester.

-Students should consult with their academic advisor and/or department chair to determine how changes in enrollment will affect timely progress toward degree completion.
+Students should consult with their Academic Advisor and/or Department Chair to determine how changes in enrollment will affect timely progress toward degree completion.